 We’ve all been there, grocery shopping while hungry, tired or distracted.
 You get to the checkout line only to realize you’ve gone over budget and quite possibly forgot to pick up the one thing you absolutely needed.
-Food and grocery shopping is a necessity, but overspending is not.
+Especially with the prices of food and household essentials rising, overspending is not an option.
 There are simple, yet effective ways to help you navigate grocery shopping and save money while you’re at it.

 1. Make a list